nodejs/node/doc/api/net.md

 -->

-This class is an abstraction of a TCP socket or a streaming [IPC][] endpoint (uses named pipes on Windows, and UNIX domain sockets otherwise).
+This class is an abstraction of a TCP socket or a streaming [IPC][] endpoint (uses named pipes on Windows, and Unix domain sockets otherwise).
 A `net.Socket` is also a [duplex stream][], so it can be both readable and writable, and it is also an [`EventEmitter`][].